Aliased Time-Modulated Array OFDM Transmit System: Signal model

 \subsection{Phase shifting}

 The phase shifting of the signal is achieved by a cyclic shift of the modulating sequence.
-Consider an oversampling factor $O_{\tau}$ that increases the operating frequency of the switch $O_{\tau}$ times.
-The pulse duration is unaffected as the previous phase states are repeated to keep it constant, see Fig. \ref{fig:atma_sig_td}.
-The switching frequency that has to be supported by the switch is

-Note that in order to have a switching frequency lower than the signal bandwidth, the oversampling factor should always be lower than the aliasing factor, $O_{\tau} \leq A$.
-The oversampling allows for obtaining a refined timing resolution, which results in a multiplied number of effective phase shifts.
+The pulse oversampling allows for obtaining a refined timing resolution, which results in a multiplied number of effective phase shifts.
+Note that in order to have a switching frequency lower than the signal bandwidth, the pulse oversampling factor should always be lower than the aliasing factor, $O_{\tau} \leq A$ \eqref{eq:sw_freq}.
 Given a sequence of length $N$ and pulse duration $T_{\mathrm{p}}$, there are $D$ possible discrete delay values given by

+where $T_{\mathrm{sw}} = 1/f_{\mathrm{sw}}$.
+Note that, despite the pulse frequency being $f_{\mathrm{s}}/A$, the switch has to support an $O_{\tau}$ higher switching frequency to be able to dynamically control the delay between subsequent transmitted OFDM symbols and modulating sequences.
+An example of an oversampled modulating signal is shown in Fig. \ref{fig:atma_sig_td}.